Introduction – the relationship between Ancient Egyptians and domestic and wildcats was not as rosy as you think

 Accordingly, the account is likely to be more accurate.
 I think that what he says is quite enlightening and not quite in line with the classic account.

 There are other more recent texts and notes on the text by the authors and commentators of the books from which these extracts are taken.
 I have broken these extracts down for that reason.
-The text is old fashioned so a bit heavy but the information is there.
+The text is old fashioned, so a bit heavy but the information is there.
+They are in italics.

 - Herodotus – his description of cats (and dogs) in ancient Egypt